Internet Content Filtering

 Differences in policy for Elementary, Middle, High School Students, and Administrative Centers

-Elementary filtering is much more restrictive than that employed in middle and high schools--or in administrative centers.
-The WebSense software groups sites with similar content into categories.
+Elementary filtering is more restrictive than that employed in middle and high schools--or in administrative centers.
+The Lightspeed software groups sites with similar content into categories.
 The FCPS curriculum committees determined which categories to block based upon age-appropriate materials.

 - Individual staff can obtain an ‘unfiltered’ access account with permission of their supervisor.
 The intent of the unfiltered access provision is to allow those who need unfiltered access to do their jobs, such as school resource officers embedded in schools, or security personnel access to sites that would otherwise be blocked.
 Occasionally, a teacher may request unfiltered access to research or prepare for a particular lesson, however that access would only be granted temporarily.